fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ***

-# Digital Growth Strategist (not currently open)
+# Digital Growth Strategist

-*We are not actively recruiting for this position but we are always looking for talented candidates.
-Please apply if you are interested and we will be in touch if it makes sense to talk more.*
+**We are not actively recruiting for this position but we are always looking for talented candidates.
+Please apply if you are interested and we will be in touch if it makes sense to talk more.**

 ## Responsibilities